 Body Tempering, using a device called the “X-Wife”, was popularized by Donnie Thompson, aka Mr 3000 as he was the first power lifter to hit a 3000 pound total.
 Donnie felt that foam rollers didn’t provide enough stimulus for himself and his athletes and began using a 115lb. steel cylinder instead.
 While I don’t believe that even this weight breaks up scar tissue, myself and my athletes feel great after using the X-wife.
 We don’t load so heavy that anything more than discomfort is felt when we do this and are very conservative with loading these heavyweights on the body.

 For a great product, I recommend checking out the Geisha roller by powerlifter Chris Duffin.

-The Mobility Stick from Rogue is the latest addition to my mobility arsenal.
+The Boom Stick is the latest addition to my mobility arsenal.
 This small soft tissue stick saves my hands from daily manual therapy work done on soft tissue.
-I particularly like using the Mobility Stick with active mobility drills where I move a muscle through its range of motion as pressure is applied to the muscle through the stick.
+I particularly like using the Boom Stick with active mobility drills where I move a muscle through its range of motion as pressure is applied to the muscle through the stick.